Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 • Can demographic data, evidence and insights, e.g. family composition, household types, income level, be used to infer the gender impact of a proposal?

-• improves gender equality
+• positive impact on gender equality

-• has no impacts on gender equality
+• neutral impact on gender equality

 Additionally, the Gender Analysis Summary should capture the findings from each step of the gender analysis, such as: